timManas/MERN_BoilerPlateReactExpressNodeMongoHeroku/README.md

   },

 1. Set Backend to use ES6 Modules
-- Open package.json and add this line below  "description" & "main"  key/value pair
+- Open package.json and add this line below  "description" & "main"  key/value pair:
-"type": "module",
+- "type": "module",

 12. Create .env file
 - Place this code there: